bharath-naik/livestreamaudiopushpin/README.md

 Project structure:

-*micUploadStream.html* : webpage where live mic stream is recorded and then sent to a websocket server
+*edgepushpinserver* : receives all the buffer data from masterpushpin server and broadcasts to every connected P Server to edge P Server

 *websocketServer.js* : receive live mic audio in blobs and push to pushpin